+The journey of creating and implementing a policy in Azure Policy begins with creating a policy definition.
 Every policy definition has conditions under which it is enforced.
 And, it has an accompanying effect that takes place if the conditions are met.

 In Azure Policy, we offer some built-in policies that are available to you by default.
 For example: